|

 ? |

-Mary, tentatively ascribed as the wife and widow of Matthew, William’s father
+as the wife and widow of Matthew, William’s father (see under Second

-Younger child of Matthew Fret(ch)well and Mary Aude, Ann was
+Ann, daughter of of Matthew Fret(ch)well and Mary Aude, was three and a

-three and a bit years junior to her brother, being baptised at Cawthorne in
+bit years junior to her brother.
+She was baptised a Cawthorne in March

 ANN (Anna in B.T) dau of MATTHEW FRETWELL Mar. ye 3rd

-Coldwells could be considered a ‘core’ Cawthorne family.
-It was also an
+could be considered a ‘core’ Cawthorne family.
+It was also an extended

 JOSEPH son of JOHN COLDWELL June the 27th

-for these appointments, and I would think that Ann Fretwell's Joseph fulfilled
+frame for these appointments, and I would think that Ann Fretwell's Joseph

-the duties in 1751, and their son, Joseph, carried on the tradition over the
+fulfilled the duties in 1751, and their son, Joseph, carried on the

-From my reading of the Registers I have tentatively given
+From my reading of the Cawthorne Registers I have tentatively given Joseph

 died in infancy, surviving only one week.